ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 1. Holdout set

-2. Cross-validation (CV): K-fold CV, leave-one-out CV
+2. Cross-validation (CV) -> K-fold CV, leave-one-out CV

 The obvious issue in having a validation subset of data is that our estimate of the test error can be highly variable.